rstropek/2025-mcp-webinar/day2/readme.md

    ```
    Use the playwright mcp server to open http://localhost:3000/ and create a screenshot.
 Then use the verify-image MCP server to check if the screenshot claims that C# is "awesome".
    ```

+### Sample 5: Simple MCP Client

+This sample shows how to create an MCP client with _stdio_ transport.
+It queries the server for the list of tools.